What is Eye Asymmetry?

 Eye Asymmetry – Eyeball Position or Orbit Eye Asymmetry – Proptosis

 If one eyeball is more bulging (protruding) than the other eyeball, it will make the eye appear larger.
-There are various causes of bulgy eyes including genetic/inherited, Graves thyroid eye disease, shallow eye socket, and flat upper cheekbone can cause bulgy eyes.
+Also, there are various causes of bulgy eyes including genetic and inherited.
+In contrast, Graves thyroid eye disease, shallow eye socket, and flat upper cheekbone can cause bulgy eyes.
 Above all, a bulging eye can be treated via orbital decompression surgery to make the eyeball go back.

-Another related cause of eye asymmetry is if one eyeball is more sunken than the other eyeball (enophthalmos), making the eye appear smaller.
-There are various causes of enophthalmos including genetic/inherited, prior orbital blowout fracture, and silent sinus syndrome.
-The cause of enophthalmos needs to be determined and then treatment could be considered which could include orbital implant placement to push the eyeball forward.
+Another related cause of eye asymmetry is if one eyeball is more sunken than the other eyeball.
+Certainly, enophthalmos makes the eye appear smaller.
+As a result, there are various causes including genetic/inherited, prior orbital blowout fracture, and silent sinus syndrome.
+So, the cause of Enophthalmos needs to be determined and treated.
+Maybe, orbital implant placement treatment can be used to push the eyeball forward.

 Eye asymmetry due to left Enophthalmos or sunken eye from orbital fracture making left eye appear smaller.
 After left orbital implant placement with an improved eye.

 If the orbits (bony eye socket) are positioned differently in the facial bone (skull), then that can cause subtle to very obvious eye asymmetry with one eye being higher or lower than the other eye.
 These are complex issues that can not be fully treated.
-Sometimes camouflage improvements can be made by complex set of eyelid surgery and/or eyeball position (through customized orbital decompression and/or orbital implants).
+Sometimes camouflage improvements can be made by complex set of eyelid surgery and/or eyeball position.
+Likewise, treatment through customized orbital decompression and/or orbital implants).
 Treatments are very individualized and complex with risks involved.
 Expert evaluation in consultation is necessary to determine if any treatment can be considered.